 You’re not supposed to care what other people think but let’s face it…..Some of us (myself included) do care.
 You don’t want to bore the hell out of other people or have a life so uninteresting that even YOU find your own life boring.

 The problem is, you have no idea how to not be a boring person or how to be less boring.

 So what’s the answer?

 Now before you start reading, let me first clarify that I AM NOT AN EXPERT on the subject matter of being charismatic and truth be told, I AM NOT THE MOST EXCITING PERSON IN THE WORLD nor will I ever be.

-Why Am I So Boring?- My story of being and feeling like a boring person
+Why Am I So Boring?- My story of feeling like a boring person

 I was the kid who ate lunch alone

 It wasn’t until I was in my late teens and then a young adult when I started to take action and actually try to feel more secure about myself.
-I did this by actively looking at what other people were doing and de-engineering them.
-In essence, I tried to figure out what made them more interesting and tried to adopt or emulate them in one way or another.
+I did this by actively looking at what other people were doing and de-engineering their personalities and behaviours.
+I tried to figure out what made them more interesting and tried to adopt or emulate them in one way or another.

-I am still not the life of the party but, my efforts in trying to be and do more have shaped me into who I am and given me the confidence to feel less boring.
+Mind you, I am still not the life of the party but, my efforts in trying to be and do more have shaped me into who I am and it has given me the confidence to feel less boring.
 I am pretty happy about the life I have led and the life that I will lead going forward.

-The point I am trying to make is, if you suffers from feeling boring like I did, or you find your life boring, it is going to take a lot of effort to change that.
-You have to really put yourself out there, try and do everything you can and you can’t let fear stop you.
+The point I am trying to make is, if you suffer from feeling boring like I did, or you find your life is boring, it is going to take a lot of effort to change that.
+You have to really put yourself out there, try to do everything you can and you can’t let fear stop you.
 It might take years but you can do it.

 10 Signs You Are A Boring Person And How To Be A Less Boring Person?